5 Apps to Make Learning Languages a Breeze in 2020

 The Spaced Reception System says that you’re more likely to remember a concept if you space out the review sessions – repeat the process in definite time intervals.
 Active recall helps you in extracting information from your memory efficiently through flashcards, as opposed to just passively selecting the right answer in multiple-choice questions.

 Additionally, you’ll have the audio of native speakers to understand the correct pronunciation and an online dictionary to help you look up new words.

-Luca Sadurny, who co-founded MosaLingua, says that a majority of their customers are travelers and corporate professionals.
-“For the senior users, MosaLingua helps them while traveling and in keeping their brain in shape.
+Luca Sadurny, who co-founded MosaLingua, says that a majority of their customers are travellers and corporate professionals.
+“For the senior users, MosaLingua helps them while travelling and in keeping their brain in shape.
 For younger users, professional reasons are more important,” he says.

 On being asked about their most special customers, Luca says, “An Italian customer thanked us for helping him learn English, which made it possible for him to travel and meet the love of his life.
 Another special customer is a young executive who was able to improve her English-speaking skills and get promoted to the international role she had always dreamed of achieving.”

 Words are not just static sets of symbols – they are dynamic labels for things that we hear, see, taste, smell and touch, and ideas that we can think, feel, and consider.
 So, a black and white textbook full of definitions won’t do when it comes to getting a language anchored in your memory.

 And that’s why FlashAcademy uses a combination of adaptive, multi-modal flashcards that combine images, videos, audio, and text with helping you learn and retain new words through input to multiple sensory channels.

 What’s more?
 FlashAcademy has also created the world’s first Object Translator.
 You can use this unique, in-app tool to point your phone at an object and get it machine-translated instantly into 59 different languages.